johnsietsma/johnsietsma.github.io/_posts/2019-11-29-infinite-points-part1.md

 # Infinite Points - Part 1

-It's becoming more and more common to use photogrammetry and LiDAR scannning to capture buildings, engineering projects, sites of cultural significance, archelogical digs, etc. Most of these points clouds are in the billions of points; slow to render and unable to fit into memory.
+It's becoming more and more common to use photogrammetry and lidar scanning to capture buildings, engineering projects, sites of cultural significance, archaeological digs, etc. Most of these points clouds are in the billions of points; slow to render and unable to fit into memory.

-There are workflows for convertnig point cloud data into meshes, but the process is usually labourious and data is lost in the process.
+There are workflows for converting point cloud data into meshes, but the process is usually laborious and data is lost in the process.
 For digs or remote inspections keeping all the point cloud data is very important.

 I'd like to build a point cloud renderer for Unity that solves these issues but keeping parts of the point cloud data on disk and reading in the most important data for the users viewpoint.